JSeam2/ezkl/README.md

 pip install -r requirements.txt
 ```

 You can now build the package for development and enable python bindings.
+You will want to avoid using `cargo build --features python-bindings` as this will require you to manually link the various python libraries.
 ```bash
 maturin develop --features python-bindings
 ```